JoshuaFrancisco/MultiplayerGalaga/README.md

 Unity game editor files for team project "Universal Dominion" using Photon & XAMPP.

-Includes UML Use Case, Class and Wireframe diagrams under folder Diagrams
+Includes UML Use Case, Class and Wireframe diagrams as jpg/png in Master or Directories in Wiki

 Description: